AndreaPrestia/Felis/README.md

 The three endpoints are:

-- publish
+- publish POST
-- subscribe
+- subscribe GET
-- subscribers/{topic}
+- subscribers/{topic} GET

 These endpoints are documented in the following page: